The Playful Place

 Professional Development Workshops or Speaker Events

 The Playful Place offers training and workshops that can be designed around individual needs of the organisation, group or the family.
 Elen is a highly skilled and engaging presenter who can make hard topics easy to learn and apply to practice.
 Call us today to discuss what your training needs are.
-Popular workshops include:
+Our most requested workshops include:

 • LEGO- Based Therapy Facilitator Training